CODEPhylo/phylospec/README.md

 ## Overview

 PhyloSpec provides a standardized way to describe phylogenetic modeling components (distributions, functions, and types) that can be shared across different phylogenetic inference engines.
+Core of PhyloSpec is a modeling language designed to describe phylogenetic models.

-It enables front-ends like the [Bayesian Model Builder](https://github.com/alexeid/bayesian-model-builder) web application to construct models that are compatible with multiple engines while maintaining type safety and proper constraints.
+This enables a more transparent ecosystem, where users can choose the right tool for their job and engines can play to their respective strengths.
+Furtermore, it allows shared tooling like the [Bayesian Model Builder](https://github.com/alexeid/bayesian-model-builder) web application to construct models that are compatible with multiple engines while maintaining type safety and proper constraints.
+Having a unified way to specify models also opens up possibilitites like cross-engine model validation and benchmarks.

 The specification consists of: